RichardSilveira/EntityFramework.MoqHelper/README.md

 **Install-Package EntityFramework.MoqHelper**

-For better understanding of mock with Entity Framework 6 read this article <a href="http://www.codeproject.com/Tips/1045590/Testing-with-mock-on-Entity-Framework" target="_blank">Testing with mock on Entity Framework 6</a> posted on codeproject:
+For better understanding of mock with Entity Framework 6 read this article <a href="http://www.codeproject.com/Tips/1045590/Testing-with-mock-on-Entity-Framework" target="_blank">Testing with mock on Entity Framework 6</a> posted on codeproject.